IBM-Bluemix-Docs/mobilefoundation/configure_push_notifications.md

 1. Visit the [Firebase Console](https://console.firebase.google.com/?pli=1).
 1. Create a project and provide a project name.
-1. Click on the Settings "cog wheel" icon and select **Project settings**.
+1. Click the Settings "cog wheel" icon and select **Project settings**.
 1. Click the **Cloud Messaging** tab to generate a **Server API Key** and a **Sender ID** and click **Save**.

 You can also set up FCM by using either the [REST API for the {{ site.data.keyword.mobilefirst_notm }} Push service](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/rest_runtime/r_restapi_push_gcm_settings_put.html#Push-GCM-Settings--PUT-) or the [REST API for the {{ site.data.keyword.mobilefirst_notm }} administration service](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/apiref/r_restapi_update_gcm_settings_put.html#restservicesapi).
 {: note}

-If your organization has a firewall that restricts the traffic to or from the Internet, you must go through the following steps:
+If your organization has a firewall that restricts the traffic to or from the internet, you must go through the following steps:
 * Configure the firewall to allow connectivity with FCM in order for your FCM client apps to receive messages.
 * The ports to open are 5228, 5229, and 5230.
 FCM typically uses only 5228, but it sometimes uses 5229 and 5230.
 * FCM does not provide specific IP, so you must allow your firewall to accept outgoing connections to all IP addresses contained in the IP blocks listed in Google’s ASN of 15169.